igorskyflyer/file-formats/adbt/README.md

 It should **not** include any metadata - that should be included via the [`header`](#header) statement.
 Doing otherwise will result in metadata conflicts.
 It can contain any valid filter rules and comments.

-❗Path to the filter list file to include can be either relative or absolute but must be wrapped by single quotes.
+❗Path to the filter list file to include can be either relative or absolute but must be enclosed within single quotes.
 Failing to do so, will produce a fatal error.

 <br>